 - 6-ounce package chow mein noodles

 - 1/2 cup chopped peanuts

-- Combine chow mein noodles and peanuts in large bowl.
+- Combine chow mein noodles and peanuts in a large bowl.

-- Melt butterscotch chips in separate bowl in microwave in 30-second intervals until melted.
+- Melt butterscotch chips in a separate bowl in the microwave at 30-second intervals until melted.

 - Pour melted butterscotch over noodles and peanuts.
 Mix until noodles are coated.

-- Using a tablespoon, scoop noodle mixture onto wax paper, forming small haystacks.
+- Using a tablespoon, scoop the noodle mixture onto wax paper, forming small haystacks.